CenturyLinkCloud/clc-go-cli/README.md

 ### Bash

-Starting from `2015-08-18` the release tarballs contain 2 bash files: `bash_autocomplete` and `install_autocomplete`.
+Starting from `2015-08-18` the release tarballs contain 2 bash files: `bash_autocomplete` and `install_autocompletion`.
 You can enable autocomplete for the current terminal session by simply sourcing the former.
 Or you can install it user-wide by executing the latter.
-In this case, the script will put `bash_autocomple` into the `~/.bash_autocomplete` folder and update `~/.bashrc` accordingly.
+In this case, the script will copy `bash_autocomple` contents into `~/.bash_autocompletion/clc` and update `~/.bashrc` with the lines sourcing this file.

 ## Getting Help